Bulletproof Monk

-Bulletproof Monk is a 2003 American superhero comedy film directed by Paul Hunter in his feature film directorial debut, and starring Chow Yun-fat, Seann William Scott, and Jaime King.
+Bulletproof Monk is a 2003 American action comedy film directed by Paul Hunter in his feature film directorial debut, and starring Chow Yun-fat, Seann William Scott, and Jaime King.
 The film is loosely based on the comic book written by Brett Lewis with art by Michael Avon Oeming.
 The film was shot in Toronto and Hamilton, Canada, and other locations that resemble New York City.
+It received negative reviews from critics and was a commercial failure, earning $37 million worldwide on the budget of $52 million.
+Despite this, it developed a cult classic status in subsequent years.

 Plot

 In 1943 Tibet, a young monk is told that he has fulfilled a series of prophecies that mark him as his master's successor.
-Forgoing his name, the monk is entrusted with guarding a scroll with the power to keep whoever possesses it powerful, young, and immune to injury, yet could bring about disaster in the wrong hands.
-The monk is forced to flee when Nazi German soldiers, led by Colonel Strucker, attack his temple and murder his master.
-Sixty years later, the nameless monk encounters a young pickpocket named Kar fleeing from police, witnessing his selfless nature when the two are forced to save a young girl from an oncoming train.
-The monk begins following Kar, suspecting he may make for a suitable successor for the scroll.
-When Kar finds himself at odds with a local gang, he encounters and falls for a roguish young woman named Jade.
+Forgoing his name, the monk is entrusted with guarding a scroll with the power to keep its owner powerful, young, and immune to injury.
+The monk is forced to flee when Nazi soldiers, led by Colonel Strucker, siege the temple.
+Sixty years later, the nameless monk encounters and begins tailing a young pickpocket named Kar, suspecting he may make for a suitable successor based on his selfless nature.
+During a violent run-in with a local gang, Kar falls for a roguish young woman named Jade.

-The following day, Jade attends an exhibition at a human rights museum presided over by Strucker's granddaughter, Nina; Jade speaks with her and grows suspicious, not knowing that she secretly spearheads her elderly grandfather's ongoing hunt for the scroll.
-Jade chances upon Kar being lectured by the monk and asks him to return her necklace, which he had stolen to earn her esteem.
+The following day, Jade attends an exhibition at a human rights museum presided over by Strucker's granddaughter, Nina, who secretly and ruthlessly spearheads her grandfather's ongoing hunt for the scroll.
+Afterwards, Jade chances upon Kar being lectured by the monk and asks him to return her necklace, which he had stolen to earn her esteem.
 The meeting is interrupted when the monk is spotted by Nina's mercenaries.
-With Kar's help, the monk arrives at a laundromat that secretly houses a group of monks who provide him shelter, and the monk offers to train him as thanks.
+With Kar, the monk arrives at a laundromat that secretly houses a group of monks who provide him shelter, and the monk offers to train him.

-While Kar and the monk train in an abandoned warehouse, Nina's mercenaries come down on them in force.
-In the ensuing chase, Kar accidentally drops the scroll from the rooftop, where it's taken by Nina; however, she later discovers the scroll is a fake.
+As Kar and the monk train in an abandoned warehouse, Nina's mercenaries come down on them in force.
+In the ensuing chase, Kar accidentally drops the scroll from the rooftop, where it is swiped by Nina; however, she later discovers the scroll is a fake.
 Angered, Nina visits Kar's home to track the pair down, murdering his employer.
-The monk abandons Kar out of shame, but Kar, filled with newfound purpose, reunites with him at the laundromat.
-When an ambitious monk betrays the location of their hideout to Nina, the pair are forced to flee once again.
-The remaining monks are taken to Strucker's secret facility beneath the museum and forced into Strucker's memory-extracting torture devices.
+An ambitious monk then betrays the location of their hideout to Nina, forcing the pair to flee once again.
+The monk's allies are kidnapped and taken to Strucker's secret facility beneath the museum.